Liang Yusheng: Standalone novels

-Duologies
+Qing Dynasty Duologies

 Liang Yusheng occasionally wrote two-part sagas set within a shared narrative arc.
-Longhu Dou Jinghua and Caomang Longshe Zhuan are set during the late Qing dynasty at the turn of the 20th century against the backdrop of the Boxer rebellion (1899–1901), while Jianwang Chensi and Huanjian Lingqi are set in the 18th century during the Qing dynasty.
+Jianwang Chensi and Huanjian Lingqi are set in the mid-18th century during the Qing dynasty and Longhu Dou Jinghua and Caomang Longshe Zhuan are set during the late Qing dynasty at the turn of the 20th century against the backdrop of the Boxer Rebellion (1899–1901).